fabiogoma/selinux-shellshock/README.md

 Hacking
 -------

-Let's now open two terminals and execute a hack
+Let's now open two terminals and execute a hack.

 On your first terminal, using the netcat tool (nc) initiate a socket listener on port 9999 with some verbosity: